|

 Are the cheeks muscles smooth and not exaggerated?

-Does the muzzle look either too narrow or too shallow in relation to the skull?
+Does the muzzle look neither too narrow or too shallow in relation to the skull?

 Can you feel bone and substance in the muzzle, not just heavy padding as you lift the flews to look into the mouth. |